cjacker/opensource-toolchain-ch32v/README.md

 ## Use prebuilt toolchain

-#### Xpack riscv toolchain

 [xpack-dev-tools](https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack/) provde a prebuilt toolchain for riscv. you can download it from https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack/.
-The lastest version is '14.2.0', Download and extract it:
+The lastest version is '14.2.0', download and extract it as:

 ```
 sudo mkdir -p /opt/xpack-riscv-toolchain